About Electric Vehicles

 What's Driving EVs

 The growth of electric vehicles has largely been driven by government policy, financial incentives reducing the cost of purchase of EVs, tightened fuel-economy standards and regulations on the emission of local pollutants and low- and zero-emission vehicle mandates.
+New York Governor Kathy Hochul signed into law a bill that sets a goal for all new passenger cars and light-duty trucks to be zero-emission models by 2035, joining the state of California in attempting to eliminate gasoline-powered vehicles.

-New York state has set forth some of the boldest clean energy policies in the nation with the goal of reducing carbon emissions and addressing climate change.
 In order to meet the state’s clean energy goals, the transportation sector must be part of the solution -- the transportation sector produces the highest emissions in New York.
 Approximately one-third of total emissions in New York are from gasoline and diesel-powered vehicles.
 Electrifying transportation offers the benefits of reduced greenhouse gas emissions, plus additional benefits for customers and communities such as increased energy efficiency, improved sustainability, energy security and lower vehicle operating costs.